Deipedra34/NetSentry/README.md

   username: admin
   password: "..."
 ```

+Since the HTTPS certificate is self-signed (auto-generated on first run),
+your browser will show a "connection is not private" / "not secure" warning
+the first time you visit — this is expected.
+Click through it (e.g.
+"Advanced" → "Proceed to 127.0.0.1") to reach the login prompt, then sign in
+with the `username`/`password` from `config.yaml`.

 To change the username or password, edit those two values in `config.yaml`
 and restart the dashboard — no code changes needed.
 Auth is disabled if